 If the phobia is causing situations where you are avoiding people, places or objects and the avoidance is getting in your way of living a full or comfortable life, it’s probably time to talk to someone.
 That someone could be a friend you trust, a teacher, your family doctor, a crisis line, or counsellor.

 If it is a friend you are concerned about, they may resist help or not even recognize that they need it.
 Phobias can be hard to face up to, as the person may know that their fears are “irrational” but also might feel like the object of their fear is justifiable (example: some dogs bite, so it’s not irrational for me to be afraid of that happening.)
 They might need you to make the first step.

 As always, if you feel like your friend might hurt him/herself or someone else, it’s time to call emergency services.

 Visit our Help Section to find out how to get help for yourself or a friend.

-Phobias can be treated with specific types of therapy, like Cognitive Behavioural Therapy (where you learn coping strategies and ways to deal with troubling thoughts, feelings and behaviours) and support groups (where you can connect with others going through similar situations and support one another).
+Phobias can be treated with specific types of therapy, like cognitive behavioural therapy (CBT is a form of talk therapy that helps you understand and cope with troubling thoughts, feelings and behaviours) and support groups (where you can connect with others going through similar situations and support one another).
 Counseling to learn coping skills and relaxation techniques, such as deep breathing, may also help a person deal with their phobia.

 The most common and successful treatment for phobia involves introducing that person slowly, in small steps, to situations where they must deal with the fear, while teaching them coping skills along the way.
 This is called exposure therapy.